ayrt-n/odin-recipes/README.md

-First project for The Odin Project:
+First project for The Odin Project (https://www.theodinproject.com/):

 - Created a simple website with HTML that includes various cooking recipes.